deltachat/securejoin/source/new.rst

 Our verification approach thus fits into the Autocrypt key distribution model which does not require extra services from third parties either.

-Autocrypt Level 1 focusses on passive attacks such as sniffing the mail content by a provider.
-Active attacks are outside of the scope and can be carried out automatically by replacing Autocrypt headers.
+While Autocrypt Level 1 focusses on passive attacks such as sniffing the mail content by a provider, active attacks are outside of the scope and can be carried out automatically by replacing Autocrypt headers.

-Here we aim to increase the costs of active attacks by introducing a second channel and using it to verify the Autocrypt headers transmitted in-band.
+With the SecureJoin protocols we aim to increase the costs of active attacks by introducing a second channel and using it to verify the Autocrypt headers transmitted in-band.